Applicability of spatial early warning signals to complex network dynamics: Funding

 \section{Funding}

 K.A. and Na.M. acknowledge support from the Japan Science and Technology Agency (JST) Moonshot R\&D (grant no. JPMJMS2021).
-K.A. also acknowledges support from the Institute of AI and Beyond of The University of Tokyo, the International Research Center for Neurointelligence (WPI-IRCN) at The University of Tokyo Institutes for Advanced Study (UTIAS), JSPS KAKENHI (grant no. JP20H05921), and the Cross-ministerial Strategic Innovation Promotion Program (SIP), the third period of SIP: ``Smart energy management system'' (grant no. JPJ012207).
+K.A. also acknowledges support from the Institute of AI and Beyond of The University of Tokyo, the International Research Center for Neurointelligence (WPI-IRCN) at The University of Tokyo Institutes for Advanced Study (UTIAS), JSPS KAKENHI (grant no. JP20H05921), and the Cross-ministerial Strategic Innovation Promotion Program (SIP), the third period of SIP (grant nos.
+JPJ012207 and JPJ012425).
 Na.M. also acknowledges support from the National Science Foundation (grant no. 2052720), the National Institute of General Medical Sciences (grant no. 1R01GM148973-01), and JSPS KAKENHI (grant nos.
-JP 21H04595, 23H03414, 24K14840, and 24K030130).
+JP 23H03414, 24K14840, and 24K030130).

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{equation}}